bbinet/PyGall/README.rst

 That's all, you can point your browser to http://127.0.0.1:6543 and start using PyGall.

-By default, the following 2 users are set up:
+By default, the following 2 user accounts are set up:

-1. login/password: administrator/admin
-2. login/password: user/user
+An administrator account
+  | login: admin
+  | password: admin

+A guest account
+  | login: guest
+  | password: guest

 .. note::